kewde/slate/source/index.md

 If neither of the above apply you can set the Shadow wallet to "thinmode" which provides lightening fast synchronization to the ShadowCore P2P network.
 If you decide that a full node (default) is for you then the full sync can take a little while; if you wish to speed this up you can bootstrap the process which will get your wallet up and running much quicker than the default method.

-1. Close the Shadow Wallet and **download the latest Bootstrap** file from: [github.com/ShadowProject/bootstrap/](https://github.com/ShadowProject/bootstrap/)
+1. Close the Shadow Wallet and [download the latest Bootstrap file from GitHub](https://github.com/ShadowProject/bootstrap/)
 2. Unzip the ```bootstrap.dat.zip``` file
 3. Place the ```bootstrap.dat``` file in one of the below locations depending on your operating system
 4. Start the ShadowCash Wallet again (The client might be unresponsive but don't worry - it's just loading all the blockchain data)